Current as of November 2014 | Download print version (in PDF)

 Comments related to any information in this note should be addressed to Brittany Grabel.

 - Knowledgeable Contacts

-International grantmakers commonly encounter six forms of NCOs in Russia:
+International grantmakers most commonly encounter five organizational forms of NCOs in Russia:

 - public organizations;

 B. Tax Laws

 The Tax Code of the Russian Federation provides that certain types of income shall not be included in an NCO’s tax base for the purpose of calculating its “tax on profits” (hereinafter referred to as “income tax”).
 Russian law exempts, for example, income derived from “donations” and “grants.”
 Criteria for transactions to be recognized as such are defined in both tax and civil legislation.

 NCOs pay tax on income generated from their economic activities in the same manner as commercial entities, without any benefits.
 Gratuitous transfer of property to NCOs for the purpose of implementing their primary statutory activity, and that does not relate to economic activity, is not subject to VAT.
 Goods and services provided on a gratuitous basis as part of charitable activities in compliance with applicable laws are also exempt from VAT.